 Provided business mentoring advice for two ecotourism joint ventures in Ethiopia and Tanzania.

-Supported the Northern Rangelands Trust by paying for the training of six Kenyan rangers.
+Supported the Northern Rangland Trust by paying for the training of six Kenyan rangers.

-Provided bicycles and uniforms for six rangers from Tongwe Trust (https://www.tongwetrust.org/).
+Provided bicycles and uniforms for six rangers from Tongwe Trust.

 Donated regularly to The Last Line of Defence to support the Maasai group conservancy, Enonkishu.